 We hope to extend the exhibition until 30 November 2021 alongside our campaign about the twin threats of nuclear war and climate change in conjunction with the UN Climate Summit COP26 and the UN International Year of Peace and Trust.

-Our Peacebuilding in Primary Schools project facilitators have run Cooperative Games courses in more than 50 primary school classes across Edinburgh and Glasgow.
-In October we raised more than £4000 in our crowdfunder to create a series of videos.
+Our Peacebuilding in Primary Schools project facilitators have run Cooperative Games and Conflict Resolution courses in more than 50 primary school classes across Edinburgh and Glasgow.
+The programme is now available as a video series for teachers across Scotland to use with support from our Facilitators.

 There are 37 war memorials in Edinburgh.
 Isn’t it time peacemakers are recognised in public space too?

-Find out about our plans to build a Memorial to Conscientious Objectors in Edinburgh’s Princes Street Gardens.
-We organise Conscientous Objectors Day Vigils in Edinburgh annually.
+We also organise Conscientous Objectors Day Vigils in Edinburgh annually.
 And, check out the stories of First World War COs in our Legacies of Resistance booklet here.

-We are a partner in the International Campaign to Abolish Nuclear Weapons, awarded the Nobel Peace Prize in 2017.
 Our Peace Cranes project engages people in their communities to remember all those killed by the Hiroshima bomb and raise awareness of the Nuclear Weapons Ban Treaty.
-An exhibition featuring 140,000 peace cranes made by volunteers at our workshops in Scotland, and sent from around the UK and beyond will launch at the Just Festival in 2021.
+An exhibition featuring a catherdal-size installation of 140,000 peace cranes folded by volunteers at our workshops in Scotland, and sent from around the UK and beyond will launch at Edinburgh’s Just Festival in 2021.
 Find out more…

 We’re active in the Don’t Bank on the Bomb Scotland campaign.
 Check out the new report Nuclear Weapons, the Climate and our Environment report and the Stop Funding the End of World: A guide to nuclear weapons divestment in Scotland and and find out how you can take action to promote divestment.